jaluan/depth-profile-inversion/README.md

 5. compile_results_mn5.m: Compiles inversion model results for all samples from each site for use in plotting scripts.

+6. compareInversions_synthetic.m and compareInversions_data.m: Creates figures equivalent to subplots in Fig. 3 and Fig. 9 in manuscript respectively.
+Shows results of inversion, true values for synthetic scenarios in red.

+8. SummarizeInversions.m: create figure 4 in manuscript - requires that all 16 scenarios have been inverted.

 makereport.m: Plots information about walkers, parameter distributions, model-data fit, and saves report as pdf in models/reports folder.